Kincumber Landfill Gas Abatement Facility

 Project Information:

 Kincumber Landfill Gas Abatement Facility is a landfill gas project located at the Kincumber Waste Management Facility on Cullens Road, approximately 15km southeast of Gosford on the New South Wales Central Coast.
-Registered in August 2013, the project operates within a waste management site covering approximately 20 hectares, situated in a peri-urban region characterized by a mix of residential areas, remnant bushland, and coastal zones.
+It was registered in August 2013, and while its exact area size is officially recorded as unknown, it operates directly across the footprint of the landfill facility.
+The surrounding Central Coast region features a land-use mix of urban residential development, coastal fringes, and native bushland reserves.
+The Kincumber area experiences a moderate-to-high rainfall coastal climate, with local soils primarily consisting of coastal sands, heavy clays, and sandstone-derived profiles.